dotnetq/QSchema/README.md

 - Namespaces are preserved in lowercase.
 - Table names correspond to class names with a leading lowercase letter.
 - In the script above, the ```update``` statements establish the foreign key relationships.
 - Tables are declared in dependency order.
+As long as table dependencies are directed and acyclic, a schema can be calculated.
 - Only simple foreign keys are supported

 Using the 'q' ```meta``` function will verify all the types and relationships.